Leaderboard

 2 points

-7. Week 27.
+Week 27.
 It is prooving difficult to single out a photo to showcase for this challenge.
 Never the less, I won't be short of photos to showcase down the road.
 North America sow badger with her 3 cubs.
 They are not closely related to the UK badger.
 American badgers breed between July and August.
 The embryos don't start to grown unitl December or February.
 They don't hibernate.
 I see their tracks in the snow throughout the long winter months.
 Also the UK badger is a social badger, whereas the American is solitary.
 Mother was keeing a close eye on me, and I wasn't going to antagonize her either, as they can be aggressive, espcially when felt threatened.
 Her set is impressive, just over half way up the drive, which also runs under the drive, with several entrances and exits on either side.
-A rare treat to see them out in daylight, as they are nocturnal.
+A rare treat to see them out in daylight, as they are nocturnal.2 points

-8. This week no photos of flowers or plants in the rain/sun, but of the yearly fair in the middle of the village.
+This week no photos of flowers or plants in the rain/sun, but of the yearly fair in the middle of the village.
 I wanted to go and take photos in the evening too because of all the lights that come with a fair, but that didn't happen.
 We had company and we were invited somewhere else for dinner.
-When I could have gone it was pouring with rain!
+When I could have gone it was pouring with rain!2 points

 1 point